lerandc/construction_zone/docs/source/installation.rst

 Development mode installations import Python packages directly from the source every time.
-You could freely edit the source code yourself, or just use the installation to pull fresh code from the development branch by running `git pull` in the repository directory.
+You could freely edit the source code yourself, or just use the installation to pull fresh code from the development branch by running :code:`git pull` in the repository directory.